Constellation Shaping under Phase Noise Impairment for Sub-THz Communications: Evaluation and Results

 \subsection{Results}

-Figure \ref{fig:constellations} shows the learnt constellations under the different PAPR targets, while their BLER performance and the CCDF of the normalized power distribution are shown in Figure \ref{fig:performance}.
+Figure \ref{fig:constellations} shows the learned constellations under the different PAPR targets and the case without a PAPR restriction, while their BLER performance and the CCDF of the normalized power distribution are shown in Figure \ref{fig:performance}.
 We also show the two baseline solutions with the conventional gray labelled QAM and 8+16+20+20 APSK constellation.
 The latter \LH{ is chosen to be deployed in the digital video broadcasting standard by ETSI (DVB-S2)\cite{standard2020digital}} and was found to be the best performing APSK scheme in terms of both BLER and PAPR for our setting.
 When considering the constellations, we can see a distinctive branching effect in all the cases in the outer regions of the constellation.
 Since the constellation is trained for the conventional Euclidean distance based demapping, the points arrange themselves such that they are apart enough in the outer regions, which causes the branching effect.
 The reason is, that the phase noise affects more for the constellation points in the outer part compared to the inner points with the increasing distance from the center (see Figure \ref{fig:constellations}). \DM{Additionally, it is noticeable, \TW{while} the PAPR constraint becomes more stringent, the maximum amplitude of the constellation points decreases, and the points pack themselves closer together.
-However, this comes at the cost of BLER performance as it impacts decoding accuracy.} In the case of $\epsilon_p=6.5 \: \text{dB}$ the constellation attains the ``dough-nut" like shape restricting the amplitude variation to achieve lower PAPR.
+However, this comes at the cost of BLER performance as it impacts decoding accuracy.} In the case of $\epsilon_p=5.5 \: \text{dB}$ the constellation attains the ``dough-nut" like shape restricting the amplitude variation to achieve lower PAPR.
 Nevertheless, the BLER is significantly high.
-Relaxing the power constraint with $\epsilon_p = 8 \: \text{dB}$, we can observe more gain in terms of BLER.
-For the evaluated setup, with $\epsilon_p = 7.5 \: \text{dB}$, compared to 64-QAM we achieve 0.3 dB performance improvement at 1\% BLER and a 0.3 dB better PAPR.
+Relaxing the PAPR constraint with $\epsilon_p = 7.0 \: \text{dB}$, we can observe more gain in terms of BLER.
+When the PAPR restriction is removed and trained under BCE only, the learned constellation achieves a PAPR around $7.2\: \text{dB}$ at $10^{-5}$ CCDF level while giving the highest BLER gain.
+For the evaluated setup, with $\epsilon_p = 6.5 \: \text{dB}$, compared to 64-QAM we achieve 0.3 dB performance improvement at 1\% BLER and a 0.3 dB better PAPR.
 Compared to the 64-APSK case, the PAPR improvement is 0.1 dB with a similar gain in BLER.
-Additionally, the learnt constellations achieved Gray-labelling, which is not shown for clarity.
+Additionally, the learned constellations achieved Gray-labelling, which is not shown for clarity.